 I bet they printed my email out and put it on the wall, just to have a good laugh.
 My friend and I came to the conclusion that this job was never going to happen.
 But I wasn’t going to roll over and allow my name to be forever associated with this mess.
 I thought to myself “How can I fix this?”
 I know, I will own it!
 I will act like this was my plan from the get go.
 I have many skills and have been labeled in the past as a jack of all trades, and many companies I have worked for have had a hard time finding a job title that properly fit all the things I do.
 That night I went home and wrote a script, went on Fivrr.com and found a voice over talent who sounded exactly like the Don LaFontaine to record the audio.
 In a few hours he sent back pure gold!
 I started to animate the trailer, and by early morning it was done!
 I sent it off as a follow up to my resume.

 The next day I got a call from the president of the company asking for an interview later on in the afternoon.
 He asked me if it was part of my plan the entire time.
 Of course I wanted to say yes, but I came clean and explained that it was an honest mistake and that my goal with the video was really to clear my name.

-This was a very interesting and at times embarrassing lesson I learned, but I am so happy it happened exactly the way it did.
-This whole situation sparked a skill I haven't used in a long time.
+This was a very interesting and at the time a very embarrassing lesson I learned, but I am so happy it happened exactly the way it did.
+This whole situation sparked a skill I haven’t used in a long time.
 The skill to think fast and problem solve in the heat of the moment.
 There are jobs out there, and people who want to hire people who can solve problems, and get creative.

 Emailing your resume and a phone call follow up will not work anymore.
-This is 2012 people!
 The tools are out there!
 Tools that are exclusive to our time.
 Use them to show how truly amazing you are!

 Now go be great and good luck!